verbb/events/docs/developers/events.md

 ```

-## Event Type related events
+## Event Type Related Events

-### The `beforeSaveEventType` event
+### The `beforeSaveEventType` Event

-Plugins can get notified before an event type is being saved.
+The event that is triggered before an event type is being saved.

 ```php
 use verbb\events\events\EventTypeEvent;